-Note: This is an abridged version of the Declaration of Mission, which highlights key aspects of Compassion Ideology.
+Note: This is an abridged version of the Declaration of Mission.
 It is followed by the rationale for the document in American and world history.
 For those interested in the full, philosophical text, please Declaration of Mission (Full Text).
 Audio files of the full text are provided on our Blog.

 PREAMBLE: We the Compassionate People of the United States of America, in order to promote a more perfect union, are asking for those who believe that there is a gentler, kinder, and more rational and reasonable America underneath the bi-partisan-corporate-media-noise of our times to step forward and say, “Count me in!”

 Too many times decisions are made in the governing of this country from a zero-sum, winners v. loser’s mindset, instead of finding middle-ground, and win-win solutions for the greatest possible good.
 Our representatives always should hold their constituents as human beings in mind as they legislate, instead of serving corporations, special-interest organizations, or themselves.
 Representatives with compassionate hearts and reasoning minds, are those we want representing us, and we intend to support and vote for people who share the same compassion-based interests in the well-being of the United States, as described in this [abridged] Declaration.